 Turns out it was swallowed up in 2006.
 What we had to do was get a letter to them proving his ownership.
 Within a couple of weeks he was reunited with his money.

 Even better news for Stephen, once we found out where it was, we also realised he was paying about three times more in fees than he needed to - and his return (partly because of those charges) had been pretty awful.
 So he moved the money on.

 He is now the owner of an up-to-the-minute, low-cost, flexible pension plan, with a provider of notable reputation.
 And (for the record) he's no longer stressed about it all.
 He's back to getting on with his life.

 What it means for you

 Tracking down older pension funds is important for lots of reasons.
 But most importantly:

 It's your money!

-If you don't know where that money is, you don't know what charges you are paying.
+If you don't know where it is, you don't know what charges you're paying.